gophergala2016/gowars/README.md

 ## On a terminal in a dark room far far away...

 > One developer with his laptop, fruit snacks, coke, and love of the galaxy embarked on an adventure.
 Calling on his exploits with his trusty TI-83 decades ago, he recreated the past in the future.
-The adventure begins with only your wit and your light saber and "... the search for more money."
+The adventure begins with only your wit and your trusty light saber and "... the search for more money."

 ----
 ## Visit strange lands